Deploy deterministic machine learning models for industrial automation with ML.NET integration

 2. AI-Ready Architecture

 FrameworX's event-driven architecture and consistent namespace provide the foundation for ML integration.
+The Unified Namespace, expression engine, and historian work together to feed sensor data into ML models and deliver predictions back to alarms and displays.

 Learn more: AI-Ready by Design